jthies/dcse-summerschool/lab2/exercise-2/README.md

 and examine different preconditioner settings.
 To enable the preconditioer, just pass the additional command line argument `--withPreconditioner`.

-1. Run the solver in parallel on 4 MPI ranks to solve a `Elasticity3D` problem on a 25x12x30 mesh up to a relative tolerance of `tol` = 1.0e-8 and allow 400 Krylov iterations at maximum and enable the default preconditioner: `mpirun -np 4 ./ex_03_solve --tol=1.0e-8  --maxIters=400 --matrixType=Elasticity3D --nx=25 --ny=12 --nz=30 --withPreconditioner`
+1. Run the solver in parallel on 4 MPI ranks to solve an `Elasticity3D` problem on a 25x12x30 mesh up to a relative tolerance of `tol` = 1.0e-8 and allow 400 Krylov iterations at maximum and enable the default preconditioner: `mpirun -np 4 ./ex_03_solve --tol=1.0e-8  --maxIters=400 --matrixType=Elasticity3D --nx=25 --ny=12 --nz=30 --withPreconditioner`

    Expected output: